vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws.md

 * **AWS Resource Quotas**: Sufficient quotas to support both the management cluster and the workload clusters in your deployment.
 Otherwise, the cluster deployments will fail.
 Depending on the number of workload clusters you plan to deploy, you may need to increase the AWS services quotas from their default values.
 You will need to increase the quota in every region in which you deploy Tanzu Kubernetes Grid.
 For more information on AWS default service quotas, see [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the AWS documentation.

-See [Tanzu Kubernetes Grid resources in AWS account](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-mgmt-clusters-aws.html#aws-resources) for more details.

 > **Note** The number of VPCs will depend on the VPC architecture you have selected.

 * **Bootstrap Machine with AWS CLI Installed**: The bootstrap machine can be a local device such as a laptop, or a virtual machine running in, for example, VMware Workstation or Fusion.
 Install the AWS CLI on the bootstrap machine.
 You can get the AWS CLI through a package manager such as Homebrew, apt-get, or by downloading the CLI from [AWS CLI](https://aws.amazon.com/cli/).
 You will use the bootstrap machine to create the AWS VPC and jumpbox.

 * **VMware Cloud**: Access to [Broadcom Support](https://support.broadcom.com) to download Tanzu CLI.

-For additional information about preparing to deploy Tanzu Kubernetes Grid on AWS, see [Prepare to Deploy Management Clusters to Amazon EC2](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-mgmt-clusters-aws.html).

 ## Overview of the Deployment Steps